StackExchange/dnscontrol/documentation/provider/akamaiedgedns.md

 completed with errors
 ```

-**Note:** If the zone does not exist and you want to see the changes which will be made by dnscontrol push then use **dnscontrol preview** with the **--populate-on-preview** flag set to **true**.
+**Note:** If the zone does not exist and you want to see the changes which will be made by dnscontrol push then use **dnscontrol preview** with the **--populate-on-preview** flag set.
 This automatically creates the zone with SOA and NS records.

 Command:
 ```
-dnscontrol preview --populate-on-preview=true
+dnscontrol preview --populate-on-preview
 ```